 5 tips for successfully navigating the tender process

-- Follow the format and rules outlined by the client – you can always submit a second non-conforming tender if you would like to present options that the client’s format and request doesn’t allow for.
+- Follow the format and rules outlined by the client – this is a dealbreaker.
+Do exactly what they ask.
+Exactly.
+Even if it seems like what they have requested is doubling up or obvious or superfluous.
+Just follow the instructions to the letter.
+You can always submit a second non-conforming tender if you would like to present options that aren’t allowed for in the client’s format or initial request.

 - Address any criteria as directly and succinctly as you can – don’t pad it out with what you want to say (you can put this information in another section if you wish).

 - Mirror the way the client talks – by using their own language it helps you seem like a good fit.
-(Check out their website and marketing materials to get a feel for this.)
+(Check out their website, social media channels and marketing materials to get a feel for this.)

 - Sell your value – don’t ‘we’ all over your proposal (you should be using the word ‘you’ far more often).
 Talk about how you can solve their particular business problems.
 This will be different for everyone, so this is why research is so important.